Causality indices for bivariate time series data: a comparative review of performance: Methods

 Information theory is a natural framework for describing causal relationships. \textbf{Transfer entropy} \cite{Schreiber2000-hz} (TE) measures deviation from the generalised Markov property $p\left(x_{t+1}|\mathbf{x_t}\right) = p\left(x_{t+1}|\mathbf{x_t}, \mathbf{y_t}\right)$ as a conditional mutual information.
 With weak coupling and limited data, transfer entropy can suffer from finite sample effects and \textbf{effective transfer entropy} \cite{Marschinski2002-zh} (ETE) corrects for this using shuffled versions of the causal variable.
-TE reduces to vanilla GC under the assumption of Gaussian variables \cite{Barnett2009-se} (Figure~\ref{fig:classification}: $\star$), and non-zero GC implies violation of the generalised Markov property and non-zero TE \cite{Marinazzo2008-os}. \textbf{Coarse-grained transinformation rate} \cite{Palus2001-po} (CTIR) is based upon 'coarse-grained entropy rates', and measures the rate of net information flow, averaged over different lags $\tau$.
-Often the difficulty in the information theoretic methods (described in depth in Ref~\onlinecite{Hlavackova-Schindler2007-lm}) is the robust estimation of joint probabilities or entropy values that form building blocks for these indices.
-We use a histogram binning partition (H) and the (hypercube) Kraskov-St{\"o}gbauer-Grassberger (KSG) estimate \cite{Kraskov2004-sf}, which uses $k$-nearest neighbour statistics.
+TE reduces to vanilla GC under the assumption of Gaussian variables \cite{Barnett2009-se} ($\star$, Figure~\ref{fig:classification}), and non-zero GC implies violation of the generalised Markov property and non-zero TE \cite{Marinazzo2008-os}. \textbf{Coarse-grained transinformation rate} \cite{Palus2001-po} (CTIR) is based upon `coarse-grained entropy rates', and measures the rate of net information flow, averaged over different lags $\tau$.
+Often the difficulty in information theoretic methods (described in depth in Ref~\onlinecite{Hlavackova-Schindler2007-lm}) is the robust estimation of joint probabilities or entropy values, which in turn form building blocks for these methods.
+We use a histogram binning partition (H) and the (hypercube) Kraskov-St{\"o}gbauer-Grassberger (KSG) estimate \cite{Kraskov2004-sf}, which is a technique involving $k$-nearest neighbour statistics.
 All information theoretic computation here is in `nats' (logarithm base $e$).

 Fully deterministic dynamical systems, which evolve according to a differential equation or difference equation, do not necessarily satisfy the separability condition.
 In these systems, $x_t$ can often be reformulated as a function of only past values of $X$, which makes the potential causal role of $Y$ in the coupled system less clear, as highlighted by Granger \cite{Granger1969-bj}.
 Causal relationships in a coupled deterministic system are instead observed via the event that each variable belongs to a shared attractor manifold $A \subset \mathcal{Z}$.
 A consequence of Takens' embedding theorem \cite{Takens1981-tt} is that the `library of historical behaviour' of $X$ preserves the topology of $A$ and, by transitivity, local neighbourhoods in $\mathcal{X}$ those in $\mathcal{Y}$ and vice versa \cite{Sugihara2012-lv}.
 It is possible to detect unidirectional causal influence, where only the dynamics of a causal variable propagate to the response variable in this way.
 Sugihara \textit{et al.} \cite{Sugihara2012-lv} argue that the inferred direction of unidirectional causal influence is counter-intuitively reversed (i.e. cross mapping from $\mathcal{X}$ to $\mathcal{Y}$ reveals causal influence from $Y$ to $X$).